U.S. Rep. Finkenauer seeks public input on infrastructure, transportation priorities

-U.S. Rep. Abby Finkenauer has asked northeast Iowa residents to provide input on their transportation and infrastructure priorities.
+U.S. Rep. Abby Finkenauer is asking northeast Iowa residents to provide input on their transportation and infrastructure priorities.

-The Democratic lawmaker from Dubuque says in a press release that she looks “forward to reviewing input from Iowans and working to include that input in potential federal transportation and infrastructure legislation.”
+The Democratic lawmaker from Dubuque said in a press release that she looks “forward to reviewing input from Iowans and working to include that input in potential federal transportation and infrastructure legislation.”

 Finkenauer serves as vice-chairwoman of the Highways & Transit Subcommittee of the Transportation & Infrastructure Committee.
 She also serves on the Water Resources and Environment Subcommittee, which oversees infrastructure projects on inland waterways.